shuklix10/PCA-Portfolio-Optimization/README.md

 ## 📜 License

 This project is intended for academic and educational purposes.
-© 2025 [Your Name].
+© 2025 [Prakhar Shukla].
 All rights reserved.